Turn off the cell phone, close the computer, sit with a new or old friend, face to face and Listen to Each Other.

 She did not notice me as I set the Bear on the bed, tying the balloons as well.
 I left with a happy heart.

 Meet interesting people, get out of “Stuck” with the same group.
 Strangers often have a breadth of experienced knowledge that might entertain you.
-Use those 3 pounds of grey matter in your skull, which is embedded with a billion sensors, Get unstuck!

 Listen with your ears, eyes, tactile jesters, watching behaviors, social and body signals.
 We are losing touch being hooked to devices all the time.